Job Market Paper

-- The Cost of Air Pollution for Workers and Firms, with Hélène Ollivier (PSE, CNRS) [Latest version]
+- The Cost of Air Pollution for Workers and Firms, with Hélène Ollivier (submitted) [Working paper, February 2025]

 Abstract:

-Carbon Pricing and Power Sector Decarbonisation: Evidence from the UK.
+- Carbon Pricing and Power Sector Decarbonisation: Evidence from the UK.
 Journal of Environmental Economics and Management (JEEM), Volume 111, January 2022.
+[Working Paper], [Lay Summary].
+Media Coverage: The Economist, L’Usine nouvelle

 Abstract: